manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	```

 	**What it means**
-	In Unix systems, the end of a line is represented with a line feed (LF).
+	In UNIX systems, the end of a line is represented with a line feed (LF).
 In Windows, a line is represented with a carriage return (CR) and a line feed (LF), thus (CRLF).

-	When you get code from git that was uploaded from a Unix system, they will only have an LF.
+	When you get code from git that was uploaded from a UNIX system, they will only have an LF.

 	**What to do**

-	- If you are a single developer working on a Windows machine, you can simply turn this warning off from the command line.
+	- If you are a single developer working on a Windows system, then you can turn this warning off from the command line.

 		```
 		$ <copy>git config core.autocrlf true</copy>
 		```

-	- You can also deactivate this feature in your git core config.
+	- You can also stop this feature from your git core config.

 		```
-		$ <copy>git config core.autocrlf false</copy>
+		$ <copy>git config --global core.autocrlf false</copy>
 		```

-	- But maybe you want to just get rid of the warnings altogether.
+	- But maybe you want to remove the warnings altogether.

 		```
 		$ <copy>git config core.autocrlf true</copy>